centreon/centreon-archived/CONTRIBUTING.md

 If the development team needs more details, they will contact you about the pull request.
 Please stay tuned.

-> **Warning**: Any pull request that does not respect those requirements will be legitimately rejected !
+> **Warning**: Any pull request that does not respect the requirements will ultimately be rejected !
 In addition, if you are asked to do so, you must help us understand your changes or behavior, and respond to us within 8 days.

 > **Notice**: We inspired ourselves with another open source project we use, to better communicate on your work :